Hamath-Eltrael/dotfiles/README.md

  - & posibly, probably more

 ## Before copying into the Home Directory:
-You will also want to make sure, that you do not or at least delete the folders `.git` and maybe even the `.gitignore` do not get copied to the home directory.
+Additionally, it is imperative that you ensure that the folders `.git` and `.gitignore` are not copied to the home directory.

 ## Things to do, after putting files into the Home Direcotry:

 Make sure that the owner of the Home Directory is the owner of the files.
 If not, it's easiest to login as that user and executing: